-E. granulosus is common in sheep-raising areas of the Mediterranean, Middle East, Australia, New Zealand, South Africa, and South America.
-Dogs are the definitive hosts, which have adult tapeworms in their gastrointestinal tract, and herbivores (eg, sheep, horses, deer) or humans are intermediate hosts which develop cystic lesions in the liver or other organs.
+Echinococcus granulosus is common in sheep-raising areas of the Mediterranean, Middle East, Australia, New Zealand, South Africa, and South America.
 Foci also exist in regions of Canada, Alaska, and California.
+Dogs are the definitive hosts, which may have adult tapeworms in their gastrointestinal tract, and herbivores (eg, sheep, goats, swine, cattle, camels, horses, deer) or humans are intermediate hosts that develop cystic lesions in the liver or other organs.

 Adult E. multilocularis worms are present in foxes, coyotes, and dogs, and the hydatid larvae occur in small wild rodents.
 Infected dogs are the primary link to occasional human infection.
 E. multilocularis occurs mainly in Central Europe, Alaska, Canada, and Siberia.
 Its range of natural infection in the continental US extends from Wyoming and the Dakotas to the upper Midwest.

 Rarely, Echinococcus vogelii or Echinococcus oliganthus causes hydatid disease in humans, primarily in the liver.
 The disease may be polycystic (E. vogelii) or unicystic (E. oliganthus).
 These species occur in Central and South America.